Did you sell your house in 2016 or later? File a tax return and claim the principal residence exemption for the capital gains.

-Estate planners often suggest that the RRSP/RRIF holder designate a beneficiary of the plan.
+When estate planning, your consultant may suggest that the RRSP/RRIF holder designate a beneficiary of the plan.
 There are many advantages that most people are unaware of.
 Some of these include: